 1-27H has an additional HEPA filter on the motor exhaust, in addition to the 3 stage filtration consisting of a disposable bag, antistatic polycarbon filter protector and H14 HEPA filter within the tank.

 The antibacterial properties of the 1-27 HOSVAC make it ideal for clinics, hospitals, dental surgeries, nursing homes, and other healthcare premises.Find out more

 CV7 is a development of the original cylinder vacuums.
-Today it offers a unique solution where a compact Type H vacuum unit is required.
+Today it offers a unique solution where a compact HEPA vacuum unit is required.
 Although still available as a stand-alone vacuum cleaner, CV7 is now mainly used as an OEM component to incorporate into other equipment.

 Designed to run very quietly, the 3 or 4 stage filtration with in-line turbine allows the exhaust air to be piped away.